Dids/DDVersion/README.md

 DDVersion
 =============

-DDVersion is a simple, univeral Objective-C library for quickly getting an iOS device type or name.
+DDVersion is a simple, universal Objective-C iOS library for quickly getting the mobile device type and name.

 While DDVersion was inspired by [sebyddd](https://github.com/sebyddd)'s [SDiPhoneVersion](https://github.com/sebyddd/SDiPhoneVersion), it doesn't include support for device size or device enumeration.
 Not yet at least.

-Currently this library supports all iOS devices, both new and old.
+This library supports all iOS devices, both new and old.

+DDCarrier is part of the DD-projects (check them out, they're cool!):

+DDDevice - Combines all DD-project in to one neat library (Coming Soon) [DDVersion](https://github.com/Dids/DDVersion.git) - Easily get the device name and type [DDCarrier](https://github.com/Dids/DDCarrier.git) - Easily get the current carrier name DDSize - Easily find out the device resolution (Coming Soon)

+More DD-projects are under development and will be added once completed.

 ## Usage
 ```objective-c